Cardano-Forge/weld/README.md

 import { useBtcWallet, useBtcExtensions } from "@ada-anvil/weld/btc/react";
 ```

+_Note: To see all the supported features, refer to the Bitcoin [examples folder](/documentation/examples/i-btc-vanilla-js/)._

 To use Weld's bitcoin stores outside of React, use the `weldBtc` instance as you would the `weld` instance.

 ```tsx